-If the courses are a logical part of a student's program, up to a maximum of 12 semester hours of transfer credit from regionally accredited institutions may be transferred (for one master's degree only).
+If the courses are a logical part of a student's program, up to a maximum of 12 semester hours of transfer credit from accredited institutions may be transferred (for one master's degree only).
 Transfer Credit

 Yes, through FACTS Management Company, the leading tuition payment plan provider in the industry.
 Working together, Florida Institute of Technology and FACTS provide strategies for covering tuition expenses.
 Panther Payment Plan

 Yes.
 Payments are accepted by credit card.
 You may pay by credit card or e-check by accessing your student account in PAWS via the Florida Tech Web site.

 PAWS stand for Panther Access Web for Students.
 Visit https://access.fit.edu/ for details.

 Canvas is an online learning system that university faculty can use to deliver all or part of a regularly scheduled university course.
 If the instructor is using Canvas, students can find information about courses, such as announcements, course documents, syllabi, presentations or links to other Web sites.
 Visit Canvas now.

 The GMAT may be required for admission to the M.B.A.
 In all other programs, the GMAT, GRE General Test and/or GRE Subject Tests, as well as letters of reference, may be required for admission for those whose previous academic achievement is deemed to be marginal.
 Official test scores must not be over five years old.